 America’s child care industry was under-funded and over-extended.
 Then came the pandemic.

-In mid-March, parents began keeping their children home out of fears for their health, and states began passing laws restricting or shuttering day care facilities.
-Child care centers and home-based daycares alike started closing; now many are struggling to reopen or stay open.
+When social distancing started in March 2020, parents began keeping their children home out of fears for their health, and states began passing laws restricting or shuttering daycare facilities.
+Child care centers and home-based daycares alike started closing; now many are struggling to stay open.

 “It feels like the whole system could collapse,” said Patricia Cole, senior director of federal policy for Zero to Three, a nonprofit research and training organization for early childhood development in Washington.

-The public funding that’s been provided so far, in the form of loans, grants to states, and the so-called Paycheck Protection Program, has been helpful – but inadequate – to address the breadth of the need, she said.
-States in particular had a tough decision to make about how to allocate funds, since the money Congress allocated for propping up child care was only about a third of what was needed, she said.
+The public funding that’s been provided so far, in the form of loans, grants to states and the Paycheck Protection Program (PPP), has been helpful – but inadequate – to address the breadth of the need, she said.
+States, in particular, had a tough decision to make about how to allocate funds.
+For example, she mentioned that the money Congress allocated for propping up child care in the first round of PPP loans was only about a third of what was needed.

 See related: How the coronavirus pandemic could impact women